Attrition-Aware Adaptation for Multi-Agent Patrolling: Experimentation Results

 For the purposes of this paper, we leverage that extensibility to integrate the environments and patrolling algorithms created by Portugal et al. \cite{portugalDistributedMultirobotPatrol2013} and others with our framework\footnote{The integrated experiment code is publicly available at \url{https://github.com/NU-IDEAS-Lab/patrolling_sim}}.
 This greatly simplifies comparison with existing algorithms.

-We simulate sensor noise based on Gaussian distributions and require that each agent perform its own localization and navigation.
-This noise is the primary source of uncertainty in the simulation.
+We simulate sensor noise based on Gaussian distributions; this is the primary source of uncertainty in the simulation.
+Each agent performs its own localization and navigation.
 Agents may collide or interference with each other, resulting in delay reaching goals.
+For physical robots, real disturbances are at play, including sensor noise, localization uncertainty, communication losses, and robot collisions.